liamhendricks/cellblock/readme.md

 node and use that one instead.

 Cellblock registers a singleton called `CellManager` that you need to hook into.
 Once you have created a `CellRegistry`, somewhere you will need to start the `CellManager`.
-In this repo's example project, I put it in the World script itself like this:
+In this repo's demo project, I put it in the World script itself like this:

 ```